 - Impairment in libido.

-- Alteration or absence of genital orgasm.
+- Alteration or absent genital orgasm.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)